rusuly/MySqlCdc/README.md

 - Invalid DATE, DATETIME values(0000-00-00) are parsed as DateTime null.
 - TIME, DATETIME, TIMESTAMP (MySQL 5.6.4+) will lose microseconds when converted to .NET types as MySQL types have bigger fractional part than corresponding .NET types can store.
 - Signedness of numeric columns cannot be determined in MariaDB(and MySQL 5.5) so the library stores all numeric columns as signed `int` or `long`.
-The client has the information and should manually cast to `uint` and `ulong`:
+The client has the information and should manually cast unsigned columns to `uint` and `ulong`:

     ```csharp
     // casting unsigned tinyint columns